howonlee/howonlee.github.io/_drafts/play.md

 title: Play and Work
 ---

 It is often heard that work should [be like play.](http://www.paulgraham.com/love.html).
-It seems a beautiful normative goal to strive for.
+It seems a noble normative goal to strive for.
 I picked a fairly introspective example, but usually, this statement is presented in an informal and unintrospective and non-academic manner, for pretty obvious reasons.

-There's usually a sort of Rosseau noble-savage tint to the goal as presented.
+There's a Rosseau noble-savage whiff to the goal as presented.
 This is probably because it's been a fairly common observation that life in hunter-gatherer society is more fun than in settled society, Thomas Hobbes's non-empirical claims about nasty brutish shortness notwithstanding.
+For example, Ben Franklin in [_Remarks concerning the Savages of North America_](http://www.wampumchronicles.com/benfranklin.html) says:

 > (ben franklin quote here)
 >